nykken/Tannenbaum/README.md

     f: Snow in the foreground of the picture (default if no argument is provided).
     b: Snow in the background of the picture.
-    a: "Acid" snow — watch the picture slowly get destroyed by snowflakes (this was definitely not a bug that I thought looked cool).
+    a: "Acid" snow — watch the picture get destroyed by snowflakes (this was definitely not a bug that I thought looked cool).
     n: No snow effect.

 ## Note